-If your using FireFox simply open the menu on the top right-hand corner and choose “options” and choose “Search” from the sidebar of options on the left-hand side.
+If you’re using Firefox simply open the menu on the top right-hand corner and choose “options” and choose “Search” from the sidebar of options on the left-hand side.
 Once here use the dropdown menu to choose your preferred search engine and then go to the sidebar and choose “Home”.

-If your using Chrome go the same menu in the top right-hand corner and “settings” from here go to the sidebar and choose “Search Engine” from the list.
-Similar to FireFox this screen will allow you to set your preferred search engine as well as homepage.
+If you are using Chrome go to the same menu in the top right-hand corner and “settings” From here go to the sidebar and choose “Search Engine” from the list.
+Similar to Firefox this screen will allow you to set your preferred search engine as well as homepage.

 If you notice mysearchdial listed in the “start-up” area simply select the three dots and remove it or replace it with your preferred search engine.